7effrey89/AzureDataFactoryDataFlowGenerator/README.md

 - Possibility to execute C# code from your machine. e.g. using Microsoft Vistual Studio Code/ Vistual Studio

 ## Components in this demo:
-A) The neccesary sql scripts creating tables and schemas needed for the demo.
+- A) The neccesary sql scripts creating tables and schemas needed for the demo.
-A) a json file for ingesting a flatfile into a sql database for demoing another dataflow (optional).
+- B) a json file for ingesting a flatfile into a sql database for demoing another dataflow (optional).
-B) A backup of the Azure Data Factory that was used to add the generated data flows and pipelines.
+- C) A backup of the Azure Data Factory that was used to add the generated data flows and pipelines.
-C) A C# console application that is used to generate json files for pipeline and dataflow
+- D) A C# console application that is used to generate json files for pipeline and dataflow

 ## Installation Steps:
 1) Execute all sql files from the "SQL DB" folder against a Sql Database